pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 into that environment.

 The production environment may be hosted Amazon Web Services (AWS); Microsoft Azure; Google Cloud Platform (GCP);
-Heroku; Netlify; or something else that is in “the cloud”.
+Heroku; Netlify; or something else that is in The Cloud.

 ### DevOps

 This area of software production is the purview of developer operations, referred to as “DevOps”.
 In the past this was the domain of specialist engineers such as the Systems Engineer or Site/Systems Reliability Engineer (SRE).
 In recent times, it has become a responsibility for developers.
-In fact, in some organizations, it is part of Team Managed Infrastructure (TMI).
+In fact, in some organizations, it is part of Team Managed Infrastructure (TMI) and system engineers provide assistance when needed.

-Developers tend not to use the phrase “DevOps”; they hope the Systems Engineer will deal with it.

 ## Genre of Developer

 Let's cover the types of developer one finds in teams who produce software.